 In summary, medical students seem to be ready to accept the moral responsibility and volunteer in pandemic management.
 As our experience indicates, students can be deployed in several different roles under proper supervision as long as safety is properly prioritized.
-Under these circumstances, the presence of medical students in the first line joined by experienced professors offers a valuable lesson for them, but also a significant contribution to the overburdened healthcare system.
+Under these circumstances, the presence of medical students on the first line joined by experienced professors offers a valuable lesson for them, but also a significant contribution to the overburdened healthcare system.
+Medical Students during COVID-19 Pandemic: Lessons Learned from Response Teams in Greece